niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUB02 Kubernetes Labs.md

 about the object such as a `name`, set of `labels` and optionally `namespace` that this object should belong.

-Consider the following deployment configuration for guestbook application
+Consider the following deployment configuration for guestbook application (you find those in the v1 directory of the cloned lab source code):

 **guestbook-deployment.yaml**